perryrh0dan/tmpo/readme.md

 ## Description

-Charon enables you to effectively create new workspaces based on predefined templates, by utilizing a simple and minimal usage syntax.
-Templates can be shared and managed accross teams through git.
-Templates are automaticly pulled and updated on all clients.
+Charon enables you to effectively create new workspaces based on predefined templates.
+To share templates across your team charon is using a git repository to manage your templates.
+Templates are automaticly fetched and merged on all clients.

 Visit the [contributing guidelines](https://github.com/perryrh0dan/charon/blob/master/contributing.md#translating-documentation) to learn more on how help developing charon.